"This is a big deal, and it's absolutely the right first step," U.S. Maj. Gen. James Marks says

 Last week, ISIS released a gruesome video that appeared to show militants beheading 21 Egyptian Christians on a Libyan beach.
 In response, Egypt launched a series of airstrikes against ISIS in Libya.

-On Sunday, he said the Egyptian army isn’t an aggressor angling to invade foreign territory.
+But in his speech Sunday, el-Sisi said the Egyptian army isn’t trying to invade foreign territory.

-“Your armed forces only protect the people of Egypt, and we coordinate with our Arab brothers,” el-Sisi said.
+“Your armed forces only protect the people of Egypt, and we coordinate with our Arab brothers,” he said.

 Peshmerga fighters in cages